If you are looking for a fresh eat that will leave your stomach full and taste buds overjoyed, Poison Ivy Bistro is surely your ideal destination.

-It is overwhelming to think that the welfare and survival of almost an entire nation is completely dependent on foreign produce and imported edibles.
+It is overwhelming to think that the welfare and survival of an entire nation is almost completely dependent on foreign produce and imported edibles.
 Singapore is probably one of the best examples of a country whose population has bet on what the offshore provides, importing more than 90% of the food they consume.

 Despite the mainstream’s take on industrial development over agriculture, visionary couple Ivy Singh-Lim and Lim Ho Seng have chosen to voice food security and healthy eating instead.
 Having started their organic farm – Bollywood Veggies – as a retirement project back in 2000, their green venture soon evolved to incorporate the farm to table restaurant Poison Ivy Bistro.

 Cooling off in the lush

 Unlike most dining options in the little red dot, at Poison Ivy you’ll get to sit back and unwind surrounded by greenery.
 With the outdoor sitting area facing the farm’s herb garden and the indoor air conditioned space featuring large windows to invite vegetation in, all there is left to do is to sip on one of their farm brew lemongrass, farm brew fig tea, or Thai fresh coconut thirst-quenching drinks.